Guide to Capital Markets Tribunal Proceedings

 The Tribunal may issue a temporary order when the time required to conclude a hearing could be prejudicial to the public interest.
 If the Tribunal decides that an individual’s or company’s conduct is an immediate and ongoing threat to the capital markets or the public, the Tribunal may issue the temporary order without requiring notice to the respondent.

-The first temporary order is often issued before Staff files a Statement of Allegations, but may also be issued at any time during a proceeding.
+The first temporary order is often issued before the Commission files an application for an enforcement proceeding, but may also be issued at any time during a proceeding.

-I wasn’t given notice of Enforcement Staff’s request for a temporary order.
+I wasn’t given notice of the Commission’s request for a temporary order.
 Why not?

 The first temporary order is often issued without a hearing and without notice to the respondents but is effective for no more than 15 days.